-Children who are absent from education and children missing from education
+Children who are absent from education

-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation (particularly county lines), or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
+Children being absent from education for prolonged periods and/or on repeat occasions and children missing education can act as a vital warning sign to a range of safeguarding issues.
+This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation (particularly county lines), or issues such as mental health problems, substance abuse, risk of travelling to conflict zones, risk of FGM so called 'honour'-based abuse or forced marriage.